Define a Billable metric

 "custom_field": 12, // (Optional) Custom variables defined as properties

-"operation_type": "add" or "remove" // (Optional) Required only for recurring metric with unique count aggregation type
+"operation_type": "add" or "remove" // (Optional) Required only for recurring metric based on the unique count aggregation

 }